TDebono/disparate-exposure-link-recommendation/README.md

 # [WIP] thesis-opinion-dynamics

-Investigating how opinions diffuse over a dynamic social network and whether there exist differences in visibility across groups defined by protected attributes.
+Investigating how link recommendation algorithms affect opinion diffusion over a dynamic social network and whether there exists a disparity in opinion visibility across different (possibly minority) groups.

-something link reco